Howard Pepper 1918

 “Wow, did Mom take you to the hospital?”

-“Your mother and I weren’t married then.
+“Your Mom and I weren’t married then.
 I crawled to the pickup and drove myself in.
 I was lucky it was my right leg; otherwise, I couldn’t have pushed the clutch.”

 “Neither do I,” Dad replied.